 There are extra charges for professional photography of the ancient ruins.
 Specifically, you’ll have to get a permit if you plan to film or use a tripod at the site.
 Both of these permits cost extra, so look up the details in advance.

 In fact, a guy tried to swindle me out of $400 USD when he saw my tripod, so either be sure to secure a permit beforehand or stash your tripod away.

 Learn from my mistakes!

-FAQ #1 – How much does it cost to get into Chichen Itza?
+How much does it cost to enter Chichen Itza?

-FAQ #3 – Can you still climb the pyramid at Chichen Itza?
+Can you climb to the top of Chichen Itza?

 Visiting Chichen Itza, Mexico is an absolute must on your trip to the Yucatan Peninsula, and you won’t regret learning all about the ancient Mayan culture.

 If you have any questions about these tours, fire away in the comments, or check out these related articles:

 Help us help you travel better!